-The graduate minor in Nursing Education prepares students to work as nursing educators, nursing faculty or nursing professors in all types of programs, at all levels, in a variety of settings.
-This program has a special focus on preparing students with the required competencies to be successful on the nurse educator certification exam.
+The graduate minor in Nursing Education prepares students to work as nursing educators in various types of programs and settings, at all levels of nursing education and professional experience.
+This program has a special focus on preparing students with the required competencies to be successful on several nurse educator certification exams, depending on their future career goals.

-Currently, there is a severe and critical nursing faculty shortage in the United States.
-This program will prepare graduates to fill these faculty positions and educator positions in healthcare organizations through cutting-edge content and learning experiences that build the skills and competencies essential for today's nurse educators.
+Currently, there is a severe and critical nursing shortage in the United States.
+Nurse educators are the pipeline to sustaining and expanding our current nursing workforce.
+This program will prepare graduates to fill faculty and educator positions in academia and the clinical practice setting through cutting-edge content and learning experiences that build the skills and competencies essential for today's nurse educators.

-The program integrates theories specific to adult learning, curriculum design, evaluation of courses and program evaluation of courses and programs, critical thinking, both clinical and classroom techniques and the preparation for the role of the nursing professor.
+The program integrates theories specific to adult learning, curriculum design, evaluation of courses and programs, critical thinking, clinical and classroom teaching techniques, and the preparation for the advanced role of the nurse educator.
 The program also includes opportunities to explore contemporary and leading-edge educational modalities.
-Knowledge and skills gained through this program are applicable in a variety of settings.
-This unique program even instructs students on how to teach online and use technology to teach nursing in innovative ways.
+Knowledge and skills gained through this program are applicable across settings and with learners of varying levels of nursing expertise.
+This unique program also instructs students on how to teach online and use technology to teach nursing in innovative ways.

-- · Current enrollment in a master's program at Drexel University.
+· Current enrollment in a master's program at Drexel University.

-- · GPA of 3.0 and above
+GPA of 3.0 and above

-- · Standardized Tests: None
+Standardized Tests: None

-- · Transcripts: Not required
+Transcripts: Not required

-- · Prerequisites: N/A
+Prerequisites: N/A

-- References: Not required
+References: Not required

-- · Personal Statement/ Essay: Personal statement describing interest in minor and relevance to career goals
+· Personal Statement/ Essay: Personal statement describing interest in minor and relevance to career goals

-- · Interview/Portfolio: Not required
+• Interview/Portfolio: Not required

-- · CV/Resume: Required